saadati944/bugs_war/README.md

 # Coding a bug

-In the start function of your bugs code file, you will get a bug object that has these properties :
+In the loop function of your bugs code file, you will get a bug object that has these properties :

 - `bug.move_right()`
 - `bug.move_left()`